TY-vinoth/TestYantra_Framework/README.md

 ### PullRequests

-After creating a pull request, codepipeline will check that t2s-Automationscript and the automationframework library compile together.
+After creating a pull request, codepipeline will check that TestYantra and the automationframework library compile together.

 - If a new version number of the automationlibrary is published, modify this within the buildspec.yml.